jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) the person did not have the information in the person's knowledge, possession or control; and (b) no non-resident, who under section 17E(1) was controlled directly or indirectly by the person, had the information in the non-resident's knowledge, possession or control.
 (2B) No person may be convicted of an offence against subsection (1)﻿(ab) if the relevant failure to register occurred through no fault of the person.
-(2C) No person may be convicted of an offence against subsection (1) if the requirement with which the person fails to comply is a requirement under the CRS applied standard and Part 11B.
+(2C) No person may be convicted of an offence against subsection (1) if the requirement with which the person fails to comply is a requirement under the CRS applied standard or the crypto-asset reporting framework, and Part 11B.
 (2D) No person may be convicted of an offence against subsection (1)﻿(d) if the person proves that the person, either or both,—
   (a) took reasonable care when claiming the amounts of input tax:
   (b) corrected, under section 113A of the Tax Administration Act 1994, the amount claimed for input tax.